Coaches

 Volleyball Alberta Coaching Requirements

 In an effort to provide the best opportunity for athletes to have a positive, safe and rewarding volleyball experience, Volleyball Alberta has developed a coach certification policy for all Premier Tournaments and Provincial Championships in alignment with Volleyball Canada.
-Specific requirement timelines for all rostered coaches and staff can be found on the Coach & Team Eligibility Timeframe.

 We are excited to see the growth in both the athletes and coaches this upcoming club season.
 See you on the court!

-Part 1 – Mandatory Head Coach Education Checklist (13U-18U)
+Part 2 – Mandatory HEAD COACH Education Requirements (13U-18U)

 Head coaches are required to complete additional steps: